 - Unique Angles

 - Same Filter

-A polished black and white theme is a good choice if you're trying to evoke a sense of sophistication.
-The lack of color draws you into the photo's main subject, and suggests a timeless element to your business. @Lisedesmet's black and white feed, for instance, urges the user to pay close attention to the image's subject, like the black sneakers or white balloon.
+A polished black and white theme is a good choice to evoke a sense of sophistication.
+The lack of color draws you into the photo's main subject and suggests a timeless element to your business. @Lisedesmet's black and white feed, for instance, focuses the user’s gaze on the image's subject, like the black sneakers or white balloon.

 If your company's brand is meant to imply playfulness or fun, there's probably no better way than to create a feed full of bright colors.
 Bright colors are attention-grabbing and lighthearted, which could be ideal for attracting a younger audience. @Aww.sam's feed, for instance, showcases someone who doesn't take herself too seriously.

 For an artsier edge, consider taking a minimalist approach to your feed, like @emwng does.
 The images are inviting and slightly whimsical in their simplicity, and cultivate feelings of serenity and stability.
 The pup pics only add wholesomeness to this minimalist theme.
 Plus, minimalist feeds are less distracting by nature, so it can be easier to get a true sense of the brand from the feed alone, without clicking on individual posts.

 One of the easiest ways to pick a theme for your feed is to choose one color and stick to it — this can help steer your creative direction, and looks clean and cohesive from afar.
 It's particularly appealing if you choose an aesthetically pleasing and calm color, like the soft pink used in the popular hashtag #blackwomeninpink.

 6. Two Colors